gecad-group/peak-mas/docs/how-to.md

 ## Run and configure a MAS

-You have two options to run agents with PEAK.
-You can run the same way as in SPADE's doc or using the command line interface (CLI).
+You have two options to run PEAK agents.
+You can run the same way as in SPADE by using a python script or using PEAK's command line interface (CLI).

 > **Note:**
-> You can use the `-h` argument in `peak` commands and subcommands to know which arguments you can use.
+> After installing `peak` you can use the command `-h` to show you the commands available to you.
 > e.g.
 > ```bash
 > $ peak -h